Bernhard Weiß (police executive): Legacy

 "He was a man of extremes, a Jew imbibing Prussian values, small in stature, large in responsible behaviour and a staunch democrat," wrote Uwe Dannenbaum in an article in the German newspaper Die Welt to mark the naming of the forecourt of the Friedrichstrasse railway station in Berlin in honour of the former police chief.

 The film "The Man who chased Goebbels" (2005) by Reiner Mathias Brueckner portrays Weiss as a resolute defender of the republican order.

-In 2007, the German Federation of Jewish soldiers established an award in his honour, the Bernhard Weiss Medal (Bernhard-Weiß-Medaille), to be awarded to fellow Germans who work for understanding and tolerance.
+In 2007, the German Federation of Jewish soldiers established an award in his honour, the Bernhard Weiss Medal, to be awarded to fellow Germans who work for understanding and tolerance.

 The forecourt at the Friedrichstrasse station in Berlin and the Alexanderplatzstrasse in central Berlin were named after Bernhard Weiss.
-A plaque has been erected outside the Berlin house where he lived.
+A plaque has been erected outside the Berlin house at Steinplatz 310623 Berlin where he lived.

-The name of Dr. Weiss is clearly associated with the history of the unfortunate and short-lived Weimar Republic.
-He played a central role in the political tensions associated the Republic and was a fierce defender of the democratic republic against right-wing and left-wing extremists.
-He was very much in the forefront of efforts to preserve democracy in Germany.
+Weiss is Bernie Gunther's boss in many of the detective stories written by Philip Kerr, and particularly in his posthumous novel, Metropolis (2019).
+In his A Quiet Flame (2008) Kerr has Weiss taking refuge in the Chinese embassy at the time of the Reichstag fire, and then removed by Gunther to the sanctuary of the Hotel Adlon.

-Weiss is Bernie Gunther's boss in many of the detective stories written by Philip Kerr.
+Weiss appears in the Gereon Rath series of detective novels set in Berlin by Volker Kutscher.